lapce/plugin-server-protocol/_specifications/psp/0.1/specification.md

 ## <a href="#pluginServerProtocol" name="pluginServerProtocol" class="anchor"> Plugin Server Protocol </a>

-### <a href="#capabilities" name= "capabilities" class="anchor"> Capabilities </a>

-//TODO: change this to mention based LSP capabilities, as well as new capabilities Not every language server can support all features defined by the protocol.
-PSP therefore provides ‘capabilities’.
-A capability groups a set of language features.
-A development tool and the language server announce their supported features using capabilities.
-As an example, a server announces that it can handle the `textDocument/hover` request, but it might not handle the `workspace/symbol` request.
-Similarly, a development tool announces its ability to provide `about to save` notifications before a document is saved, so that a server can compute textual edits to format the edited document before it is saved.

-The set of capabilities is exchanged between the client and server during the [initialize](#initialize) request.

 ### <a href="#lifeCycleMessages" name="lifeCycleMessages" class="anchor"> Server lifecycle </a>

 The current protocol specification defines that the lifecycle of a server is managed by the client (e.g. a tool like Lapce, VS Code or Emacs).
 It is up to the client to decide when to start (process-wise) and when to shutdown a server.